Writing Program Sequence of Courses

 3rd Year: Students take a Writing in the Disciplines (WID) course in their major (Prior to FA15, this requirement was called “CWP in the Major”).

-4th Year: Students may take a studio to support their capstone projects.
+4th Year: Students may take a studio to support their capstone or thesis projects.

 After completing their 1st and 2nd year writing requirements (WRT 181 + a WEC course in any discipline), students should be able to read and analyze complex texts, synthesize information from a variety of sources, conduct research with discernment, and think critically.
 Additional learning outcomes include a demonstrated understanding of rhetorical situations, audience, genre, and writing processes.
 View a complete list of student learning outcomes (SLOs) for WRT 181 and WEC courses.